NeuralNetworkVerification/Marabou/maraboupy/README.md

 The examples folder contains a sample Jupyter notebook, to demonstrate how to load a network and test various properties on it.

+To use the Divide-and-conquer solver, both .nnet and .pb file must be available under the same directory with the same name.
+For conversion between .nnet and .pb, refer to https://github.com/sisl/NNet/tree/master/scripts

 ### Examples
 /examples/networks contains a set of example networks in .pb and .nnet format.